 The CORE bulk formulae have been developed by Large and Yeager [2004].
 They have been designed to handle the CORE forcing, a mixture of NCEP reanalysis and satellite data.
-They use an inertial dissipative method to compute the turbulent transfer coefficients (momentum, sensible heat and evaporation) from the multiplicative factor for ocean/ice velocity

-10 metre wind speed, air temperature and specific humidity.
+They use an inertial dissipative method to compute the turbulent transfer coefficients (momentum, sensible heat and evaporation) from the 10 metre wind speed, air temperature and specific humidity.
 This Large and Yeager [2004] dataset is available through the GFDL web site.